ibm-cloud-docs/discovery/data-crawler-run.md

 Run the following command: `crawler testit`

 This runs a test crawl, which crawls only the seed URL and displays any enqueued URLs.
 If the seed URL results in indexable content (for example, it is a document), then that content is sent to the output adapter, and the content is printed to the screen.
-If the seed URL retrieval causes URLs to be enqueued, those URLs will be displayed, and no content will be sent to the output adapter.
+If the seed URL retrieval causes URLs to be enqueued, those URLs are displayed, and no content is sent to the output adapter.
 By default, five enqueued URLs are displayed.

 You can also specify a custom configuration file as an option for the crawl command, for example: `crawler testit --config [config/myconfigfile.conf]`